 InternetNZ Jordan Carter zoomed in on one aspect of the divide in a press release.

 He says; “We welcome, in particular, the development of Te Whata Kōrero.
 It’s a call to action for tāngata whenua to work alongside the government to provide leadership on digital inclusion”.

 Previous governments managed to find close to $2 billion to build UFB and the other broadband improvement projects.
 Now it has to earmark money to make sure everyone can reap the benefits of fibre and other fast broadband technologies.

 The good news is it won’t cost anything like $2 billion.
 Even five percent of that will pay for a lot of small local initiatives.
 Small projects are the best way to get people across the digital divide.
 It will be a lot cheaper than maintaining offline government services for jobs that are better done online.

-Let’s hope there are funds in the budget to pay for this.
+Let’s hope there are funds in the budget to pay for inclusion.